Luigi Lambruschini: Diplomatic career

 He attended the Congress of Vienna in 1815 as secretary to Cardinal Ercole Consalvi.
 As secretary of the Congregation of Extraordinary Ecclesiastical Affairs, he took part in concluding concordats with various states, including Tuscany, Naples, and Bavaria.
 According to Umberto Benigni, "Next to Consalvi and Pacca, Lambruschini was among the greatest diplomats of the Holy See in the nineteenth century."
 In 1816, Lambruschini became vice-general of the Barnabite order.

 In 1819, Lambruschini was appointed Archbishop of Genoa.
 It was rumored that his promotion was to be attributed to the desire of Secretary of State Consalvi to remove from Rome a clergyman who, having acquired too much influence on the pope, was now an obstacle to his own plans for government.
 In 1826, he was named as Apostolic Nuncio to the Kingdom of France by Pope Pius VII, but was forced to flee his diplomatic post following the 1830 revolution that toppled the Bourbon monarchy and brought House of Orleans pretender Louis-Phillippe to the French throne.

 He was made a cardinal in 1831, given the titular church of San Callisto on 24 February 1832.
 For the next four years, Cardinal Lambruschini held various curial posts until in January 1836 he was appointed Secretary of State to Pope Gregory XVI.
 His appointment was seen as a compromise between those who hoped for reform and the zealanti who wished to see dissent more forcefully suppressed; although it was said that the Cardinal was "liberal chiefly in his employment of spies and prisons".

 He was the leading conservative candidate in the 1846 papal conclave.
 Though he received a majority of the votes initially, it was clear that he could not achieve the required two-thirds majority.
 He was eventually defeated by the liberal candidate, Giovanni Maria Mastai Ferretti, the Archbishop (personal title) of Imola, who became Pope Pius IX.

 Lambruschini was a particularly hated figure among the masonic republicans during the 1848 Revolutions that temporarily deposed Pope Pius IX.
 His house was ransacked and he was forced to flee for his life, disguised as a stablehand.
 He returned following the Pope's restoration.
 He died in Rome on 12 May 1854 and was buried in the Barnabite church of San Carlo ai Catinari, Rome.

 Lambruschini Family

 The Lambruschini family is a very large family.
 The Cardinal had several brothers.
-Some descendants of these brothers stayed in Italy, others moved to France, the United States and even South America (Peru, Chile, Argentina, and Uruguay).
+Some descendants of these brothers stayed in Italy, others moved to France, Portugal the United States and even South America (Peru, Chile, Argentina, and Uruguay).